One True Pairing (OTP)

 One True Pairing, or OTP, is fandom language for the couple you believe in above all others.
 It is the pairing you ship hardest, the relationship you will defend in comments, the characters you want together no matter what the narrative does.
 OTP status is not about canon but about conviction.
 These two people belong together, and nothing will change your mind.

 The term originated in fan communities but has spread to general romance readership.
 Readers describe book couples as their OTP when the connection feels so right, so inevitable, that no other pairing could ever compare.
 The chemistry is perfect, the emotional arc satisfying, the resolution earned.
-An OTP is not just a couple you like.
+An OTP is beyond a couple you like.
 It is a couple you believe in.

 Why OTPs Matter to Readers